cognitedata/inso-bootstrap-cli/README.md

 In addition to the `config` and `logger` sections described above, the configuration file for delete mode should include one more section:

-- `delete_or_deprecate` - defines which CDF datasets, CDF groups and Raw databases (including tables) to delete (CDF datasets cannot be deleted but are deprecated.)
+- `delete_or_deprecate` - defines which CDF datasets, CDF groups and RAW databases (including tables) to delete (CDF datasets cannot be deleted but are deprecated.)

 ##### `delete_or_deprecate` section